 What is company culture?

 Every workplace, organization, or company has a culture.
 It’s the water in which workers swim; it’s the felt sense of what it’s like to work there.
+When a workplace is toxic, it can really suck to work there.
 Too often, leaders overlook their own culture or don’t realize that they can influence it.
 In many ways, leadership is the steering captain of organizational culture.
 Robust and positive company culture is the backbone of a thriving workforce that genuinely brings the best out of everyone.
 A leader can change their culture for the better or for worse.
 Bezos can prioritize profit, requiring workers to forgo rest, or he can prioritize the health and longevity of his workers; both options have consequences–which is the right way?
 In a vacuum, questions of right or wrong become meaningless.

 In my 30-plus years of experience consulting companies in various industries, I have seen many leaders grapple with tough decisions where the right path forward isn’t clear.
 In this time, I have noticed patterns that identify the strongest leaders.
 Here are the top ten traits of leaders who cultivate great culture.

 Ten Traits Common Among Top, Culture-defining Leaders (aka Ten Steps to Becoming a Top Leader)

 Like a creature learning to walk, leaders aren’t born overnight.
 It takes many small steps and many, many hours of practice.
 Each of these ten traits are a little baby step to leveling-up your leadership.

 The greatness of a company depends on the people in it.
 Sometimes leaders think that to be “people-centered” means they have to sacrifice other company goals to please their workers.
 It doesn’t.
 People-centeredness means designing workplaces that encourage people to thrive.
 A workplace is more than an office.
 It describes the physical and the felt sense of what it’s like to work at your organization.